sumon-ohid/Sumon-ohid/README.md

 🎓 I've completed 42 Common Core.

 👩‍💻 I'm currently working on 42 Mastery Curriculum.
+And some side projects.

 🧰 Tools I normally use: